 Remember: These aren’t short-term picks.
 They’re long-term holds.
 And all of them should be able to maintain high dividend payments over the long haul.

 The Wealthy Retirement Research Team

 P.S.
 I’ve been working for months on a secret income project, and I just hit a breakthrough.

-This may just end the retirement crisis in America.
+This may help end the retirement crisis in America.

-Hoping these Extreme Dividends help you, and looking forward to hearing from you soon,
+Hoping these stocks help you, and looking forward to hearing from you soon,

 Chief Income Strategist, The Oxford Club